danielvartan/mastersthesis/README.md

 To reproduce the analyses do the following steps:

+1. Make sure that you have the latest R version and the following R packages installed in your machine:
+    `install.packages(c("cli", "here", "magrittr", "renv", "stats", "stringr"))`.
-1. Clone this repository.
+2. Clone this repository.
-2. Open the R project (`mastersthesis.Rproj`).
+3. Open the R project (`mastersthesis.Rproj`).
-3. Run
+4. Run
     [`renv::restore()`](https://rstudio.github.io/renv//reference/restore.html)
     to install all software dependencies.
-4. Set all the keys provided by the author in the `.Renviron` file and the `_ssh` folder.
+5. Set all the keys provided by the author in the `.Renviron` file and the `_ssh` folder.
+6. Run `targets::tar_make()` to create and get every point of the data wrangling process (from the raw_data to the cleaned and weighted data).
-5. Open and run the analysis in the computational notebook.
+7. Open and run any analysis present in the computational notebooks.

 If you don’t feel comfortable with R, I strongly recommend checking Hadley Wickham and Garrett Grolemund’s free and online book [R for Data